Irha Mel Alfeche: Miss Earth 2024

-Representing as the Philippines, Alfeche placed as Top 12 semifinalist on November 9, 2024.
+Alfeche represented the Philippines at Miss Earth 2024, and reached the top 12, on November 9, 2024.

 Personal life

 Irha Mel Inutan Alfeche is from Matanao, Davao del Sur.
 She is a teacher and a military reservist.
 Alfeche earned her bachelor's degree in Special Needs Education from Holy Cross of Davao College.
 She is said to be the second delegate of the Philippines to Miss Earth that originated from the island of Mindanao.